-LYMA’s patented KSM-66® Ashwagandha is a sleep-supporting powerhouse.
-The natural root extract is the highest-concentration extract on the market, and it leads the industry in clinical trials and research.
-KSM-66® Ashwagandha root extract is derived from completely natural sources and has powerful sleep-inducing potential.
-Ashwagandha KSM-66®, as formulated at 600mg in LYMA, has been clinically proven to enhance sleep quality and reduce the time it takes to fall asleep.
-Furthermore, root-extracted Ashwagandha KSM-66® has been proven to reduce stress levels and lower anxiety in people who supplement daily.
-Stress and anxiety have been reported as being leading causes of insomnia.
+LYMA included a patented sleep-supporting powerhouse which is a natural root extract leading the industry in clinical trials and research.
+This root extract is derived from completely natural sources and has powerful sleep-inducing potential - clinically proven to enhance sleep quality and reduce the time it takes to fall asleep.

 affron® is the latest wonder-ingredient to be introduced into the LYMA formula and, as the first saffron extract on the market to be supported with peer-reviewed clinical evidence, is creating a bit of a buzz amongst academics and scientists.
 Six studies to date have demonstrated positive benefits across mood and sleep quality in healthy adults and peer-reviewed evidence has demonstrated affron®’s efficacy in alleviating insomnia.
 The active compounds in affron® are believed to act on the specific genes, ion channels and neurons that impact sleep and mood hormones: affron® not only promotes restorative sleep, it also supports the maintenance of positive mood and makes it easier to manage anxiety.